amcss/attribute-module-specification/README.md

 Attribute Modules (AM) is a technique for using *attributes* and their *values* rather than classes for styling HTML elements.

-The AM Spec consists of these parts:

-- Basic syntax
-	- The prefix
-	- Attributes
-	- Values
-- Concepts
-	- Traits
-	- Modules
-	- Variations

 ## Syntax
 ### The Prefix